hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ## Applying protection policy to a Virtual Machine

 Next in the list of use cases for this blog post, I followed the progression for the Day One activities.
-The next one is to protect a virtual machine which is applying this protection policy to a virtual machine.
+The next one is to protect a virtual machine t﻿hat is applying this protection policy to a virtual machine.

 T﻿hese are th﻿e steps required to apply the protection policy against a virtual machine: